colinhiggs/pyramid-jsonapi/README.rst

   * There is now a way to add new search/filter operators (using an instance of :py:class:`FilterRegistry` associated with the API instance).

-Create a JSON-API (`<http://jsonapi.org/>`_) standard API from a database using the sqlAlchemy ORM and pyramid framework.

 The core idea behind pyramid-jsonapi is to create a working JSON-API automatically, starting from the sort of ``models.py`` file shipped with a